Are Your Contact Lenses Uncomfortable?

 The question of which contact lens is best for you should ultimately be decided in conversation with us.
 Trained in fitting specialty contact lenses of various types, from the simple near-sighted first-time wearer to the complex astigmatic, bifocal or diseased cornea patient, Dr. Santrell Hart-Moreland will consult with you about your best options.

-We help patients from throughout McDonough, Morrow, Ellenwood, and Jonesboro, in the Georgia area enjoy great vision and comfort with scleral lenses.
+We help patients from throughout McDonough, Stockbridge, Ellenwood, and Jonesboro, in the Georgia area enjoy great vision and comfort with scleral lenses.